 BIO5 Ambassador Internship fosters mentorship for University of Arizona students

-This internship program is a unique opportunity for UArizona undergraduate students to work on the business and marketing aspects of a research institution.
+Now in it's sixth year, this internship program is a unique opportunity for UArizona undergraduate students to work on the business and marketing aspects of a research institution.

 Caroline Mosley, BIO5 Institute

-Now in its sixth year as an internship, the two-semester long program is open to all UArizona undergraduate majors interested in learning about the behind-the-sciences at a scientific institution.
+The two-semester long program is open to all UArizona undergraduate majors interested in learning about the behind-the-sciences at a scientific institution.

 Students work with a BIO5 staff member in an administrative and business role on a project of their choice that can include — but isn’t limited to — business administration, digital marketing, educational outreach, event planning, grant writing and graphic design.